xwmx/nb/README.md

   --names       Only print each notebook's name.
   --path        Print the path of the current notebook.
   --paths       Print the path of each notebook.
+  --selected    Exit with 0 if the current notebook differs from the global
+                notebook set with `use`, or otherwise exits with 1.
   --unarchived  Only list unarchived notebooks.

 Subcommands: